poppindouble/lock-free/lock_free.md

 store x
 store b

+yes, no dependency.

 release:

 load-store + store-store(no following store go above me, no above load go below me, no preceded store go below me)

-update main memory with load and store, then do the store,
+update local cache with load and update main memory with store, then do the store,

 the same store at both fence, is to that specific value(lock)

+store z

+load-store + store-store

+load x

 acquire:

-load-load + load-store
+load-load + load-store(no following store go above me, no above load go below me, no following load go above me)

-update local cache with remote first, then do the load store.
+update local cache with remote first, then update local cache with load and update main memory with store.

 the same load at both fence, is to that specific value(lock)